 So where can those without a pension or pension holders who may face a reduction in monthly payouts turn for help?
 Most likely it’s their home.
 Despite housing wealth typically being the largest asset for senior homeowners, its influence pales in comparison due to the political clout that private and public employee unions hold with state and federal lawmakers.
 Much of that influence differential can be attributed to the way that defined benefit plans or pensions are viewed compared to reverse mortgages.
 It’s much easier for elected officials to ignore the risks present in regional pension funds hoping for strong investment returns while protecting them at all costs.

-Both homeowners and pension participants have made consistent monthly payments over many years; one in the hope of eliminating the expense of a monthly mortgage payment, the other for the promise of a stable income in retirement.
+Both homeowners and pension participants have made consistent monthly payments over many years; one in the hope of eliminating the expense of a monthly mortgage payment, the other for the promise of more stable cash flow in retirement.

 Soon even those with a pension may consider tapping into their home’s value to help fill their cashflow needs.
 Perhaps some of our international counterparts were wise after all to call their reverse mortgages the ‘home pension plan’.